Ideal for Recipe Flavoring

 Are you ready to get started dehydrating citrus?
 I bet they're probably not on the top of your dehydrating 'to do' list!
 Grab your cutting board and a really sharp knife.

 Limes are used very often in drinks and in the famous Key Lime Pie dessert!
 Limes contain good amounts of Vitamins A and C and contain Folate and Choline too.

 Lemons have a high vitamin C content along with vitamin A, and in the mineral department they are high in Potassium and Calcium and also contain decent amounts of Magnesium and Phosphorus.
 In the mineral department Potassium, Calcium and Phosphorus are the leaders.

-All three citrus: lemons limes oranges contain Omega-3 and Omega-6 fatty acids.
+All three citrus lemons limes oranges contain Omega-3 and Omega-6 fatty acids.

 When fully dehydrated, the dried oranges shown in the bowl were so lightweight!
 They make a really neat tinkling sound when tossed.

 If you remove the dehydrated rind and white pith, the dehydrated fruit centers make a tasty snack.
 The pith is the bitter tasting part of citrus.

 Living in central Florida, we're lucky enough to have a few orange trees in our front yard.

 boy oh boy, can you ever smell the orange blossom scent when they're in

 To me, the orange blossom scent is one you either love, or hate!
 I'll leave you guessing which side of the citrus fence I'm on! :-)

 If you want to know more about growing citrus in Florida, please visit Gardening Solutions/University of Florida.